 Kids love jello!
-My kids' favorite is plain lime jello with whipped cream on top.
-But this jello is MY favorite.
+My kids' favorite is plain lime jello with whipped cream on top, but this jello is MY favorite.
 It is jello stepped up a notch, and will quickly win your heart too.
 It's a recipe I received years ago from a dear friend and amazing cook when we lived in California.
 I still make many of her recipes, and they continue to be favorites!
 We love this jello for holidays because it's a little more special, but you could make it anytime because it's super easy.
+Anyone else think it's strange that we call this fruity gelatin stuff a salad?

 Spiced Peach Salad